PhilAndrew/IdrisFastParser/README.md

 * Sentence lines can be grouped into paragraphs, a paragraph defines a common scope for variable names.
 Functions can be referenced from within and outside of the paragraph scope
 * Functions can only take one parameter and return one result, if you want a function with multiple parameters then create a data type which encapsulates the parameters
 * Use of [Lojban](https://en.wikipedia.org/wiki/Lojban) words are encouraged for the definition of functions
+* Resultant code should be human readable but still functional programming style

 ## Why?